Thomasdezeeuw/logger/README.md

 ## Usage

-You can put debug statements everywhere and only show ones you're interested in.
+You can create a logger once and retrieve it everywhere in each pacakge to log items.

 ```go
 package main